-A4 Bath Road - Actions to improve safety - Saltford Parish Council
+A4 Bath Road VAS sign - Action taken by SPC to improve safety - Saltford Parish Council

 SPC takes action where appropriate to improve safety on the A4 Bath Road.
 B&NES Council is the Highways Authority (Parish Councils are not permitted to undertake responsibilities belonging to other authorities).
 SPC and Saltford’s B&NES Council Ward Cllrs often liaise and work collaboratively, on this and other village-wide matters, for the benefit of residents.